 Go Wild in the Country

-Students of our sport's history will be aware that the discipline of cross-country running has its origins in paper chase races, which consisted of 'hares' laying a trail and an ensuing pack following.
-As we moved from agricultural to industrial societies post the Industrial Revolution, access to continuous and uninterrupted miles of land became more problematic with cross country running beginning to take a foothold over these traditional races, from the mid-nineteenth century onwards and our first national championships being staged in 1876.
+Students of our sport's history will be aware that the discipline of cross-country running originates in paper chase races, which consisted of 'hares' laying a trail and an ensuing pack following.
+As we moved from agricultural to industrial societies after the Industrial Revolution, access to continuous and uninterrupted miles of land became more problematic.
+Cross-country running began to take a foothold over these traditional races from the mid-nineteenth century onwards, with our first national championships being staged in 1876.

 Physiological Benefits

-Training and racing over the country are great for building both the aerobic and strength endurance components of fitness because they involve working over undulating surfaces for a considerable duration of time.
-Another specific physiological benefit is developing lower leg strength with stabilising muscles having to work especially hard over uneven, unstable, and often slippery surfaces.
+Training and racing across the country are great for building both the aerobic and strength-endurance components of fitness because they involve working over undulating surfaces for a considerable time.
+Another physiological benefit is developing lower leg strength with stabilising muscles, which must work especially hard over uneven, unstable, and often slippery surfaces.

-Whilst many of you will undertake additional core strength and stability work as part of your periodised program of training, racing over the country will test your core strength to its limits as you struggle to remain relaxed in maintaining traction and balance on the underfoot conditions.
+While many of you will undertake additional core strength and stability work as part of your periodised training program, racing over the country will test your core strength to its limits as you struggle to remain relaxed while maintaining traction and balance on the underfoot conditions.

 Psychological Benefits

-England Athletics area coach mentor, Rob McKim, who has recently guided Reading AC's Jonny Davies to a European U23 cross country gold in Toulon-Hyeres, France, is convinced that the psychological benefits of running over the country should not be overlooked.
-The ebb and flow of cross county running and racing over different terrains helps to focus the athlete's concentration and develop the athlete's robustness.
-He says before adding that I feel there is a sense of well-being and achievement through participating in cross country, so the psychological benefits flow through to the physiological benefits.
+England Athletics area coach mentor Rob McKim, who has recently guided Reading AC's Jonny Davies to a European U23 cross-country gold in Toulon-Hyeres, France, is convinced that the psychological benefits of running over the country should not be overlooked.
+The ebb and flow of cross-country running and racing over different terrains helps to focus the athlete's concentration and develop the athlete's robustness.
+He says before adding that there is a sense of well-being and achievement through cross-country participation, so the psychological benefits flow to the physiological benefits.

 McKim believes that the often softer terrain is also beneficial, particularly for youngsters, to protect them from the more complex impact surfaces in long-term athlete development.
 Bud Baldaro has endorsed these sentiments.
-Their team under head coach Luke Gunn have supported Jonny Davies at Birmingham University, with Baldaro having pointed to the sense of exhilaration and freedom from racing through the countryside.
+Under head coach Luke Gunn, their team has supported Jonny Davies at Birmingham University, with Baldaro pointing to the sense of exhilaration and freedom from racing through the countryside.

 Horses for Courses?

-Davies himself has enjoyed considerable success on various diverse courses and acknowledges that I am lucky that I can run on most courses and surfaces well.
-I have succeeded in some of the muddiest and hilliest courses in the UK such as Parliament Hill but have also done well on fast and flat courses in Europe.
+Davies himself has enjoyed considerable success in various diverse courses and acknowledges that I am lucky to be able to run on most courses and surfaces well.
+I have succeeded in some of the muddiest and hilliest courses in the UK, such as Parliament Hill, but have also done well on fast and flat courses in Europe.
 Indeed, in February 2015, Davies bagged the national Under 20 title over the famous Parliament Hill course before winning the Home Countries International at the IAAF Permit Meeting in Antrim one month later.

-When pressed, the 21-year-old admits to preferring faster and flatter courses as it slightly favours my longer stride length.
+When pressed, the 21-year-old admits to preferring faster and flatter courses, which slightly favour his longer stride length.
 This latter point explains the role of cross country in preparing him for the speed endurance work effected over the spring and summer months, which saw him run 3:46s for 1500m and 13.43 for 5000m last season.

 Page Reference